Chil Rajchman: Life

 In 1980, Rajchman (then age 66) was contacted in Uruguay by the American embassy.
-On March 12, 1980 he was interviewed by the Office of Special Investigations of the US Department of Justice about the Trawniki men, Treblinka guards drawn from Soviet prisoners of war.
+On March 12, 1980, he was interviewed by the Office of Special Investigations of the US Department of Justice about the Trawniki men, Treblinka guards drawn from Soviet prisoners of war.
 He went to the United States to testify against John Demjanjuk, who had been in the US for years and was a naturalized citizen.
 Demjanjuk was later extradited to Jerusalem and convicted by Israel in a war trial in 1987–1988.

 Rajchman was among witnesses who identified Demjanjuk as the Trawniki guard known as "Ivan the Terrible".
 He had failed to identify him from a wartime photograph, but identified Demjanjuk at trial.
 Rajchman's testimony contributed to Demjanjuk's conviction, although he was later released on appeal because new evidence about his identity was found in newly declassified Soviet archives made available to researchers.
 He was stripped of U.S. citizenship. and later extradited to Germany.
 There he was charged with other crimes related to his documented service at the death camp Sobibor.

 Lila Rajchman died in an accident in 1991.
-Rajchman died in 2004 in Montevideo, Uruguay, survived by their three children and eleven grandchildren.
+Rajchman died in 2004 in Montevideo, Uruguay, survived by their three children and eleven grandchildren, including Camila Rajchman.